KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** offthegridmorty

-**Description:** Light Side Enlightenment (not to be confused with the Force power Enlightenment) and Dark Side Corruption, the bonus feats given to Jedi Master and Sith Lord prestige classes, are really bad.
+**Description:** Without spoiling anything about it, KOTOR 2 has a prestige class system: unique classes that give the player certain benefits.
+The bonuses for two of these specific classes, Light Side Enlightenment and Dark Side Corruption, are really bad.
 Not only do they only impact a companion's alignment (which is rarely of use to the player), they are also buggy and can overflow, flinging the companion to the complete opposite alignment than they should be!
 They basically only exist to make things worse.
 This mod by Morty gives those feats a clear niche: now, instead of impacting companions' alignment directly, it impacts it indirectly by tripling the effects of any influence gain or loss.

 **Category & Tier:** Mechanics Change / 2 - Recommended